scancer-org/api/docs/using.md

 3. The endpoint you need to access for this model is systematically named `https://api.scancer.org/predictions/<dataset>-<task>`, and it always contains our best performing model for this task.
-You can perform inference with it by `PUT`ting an image to it as in the following example:
+You can perform inference with it by `PUT`ting an image to it, as in the following example:
    ````
-   curl --user <name>:<password> https://api.scancer.org/predictions/pcam-classification -T pcam-example.png
+   curl --user <username>:<password> https://api.scancer.org/predictions/pcam-classification -T pcam-example.png
    ````
    The server will respond with a response that corresponds to the task at hand. e.g. In this case, it will return 0 (no metastatic